Carlisle railway history: Carlisle and Silloth Bay Railway and Dock Company

 By 1850 the superiority of railways over canals was obvious, and railways that had been constructed to Maryport and Whitehaven took away the Carlisle Canal's trade.
 The proprietors decided to take advantage of the technological progress.
 The Carlisle Canal was reincorporated as the Port Carlisle Railway on 4 August 1853, with powers to convert the canal to a railway.
 The N&CR Canal terminus had adjoined the canal basin, and the new railway now made an end-on connection with the N&CR line.
 The Port Carlisle Railway opened to goods traffic on 22 May 1854; it established a Canal Goods Station on the site of the canal basin; the N&CR goods depot on their section of line became sidings, and exchange traffic now used the Port Carlisle Railway sidings.
 The Port Carlisle Railway was opened to passenger traffic from 22 June 1854 and its Canal passenger station was located just north of the junction with the N&CR.
 At this stage there was no passenger service eastward from the Canal station.

 Unfortunately the anticipated transformation of profitability as the canal was converted to a railway failed to materialise, and the Port Carlisle Railway lost money from the outset.
 Part of the problem was that Port Carlisle itself was not free of navigation hazards, being so far up the river, and in view of the increasing size of shipping; moreover there was a serious problem of silting there.
 The solution appeared to be the creation of another rail connected harbour further west, at Silloth.
 Accordingly, the Carlisle and Silloth Bay Railway was incorporated on 16 July 1855 and opened 28 August 1856.

-The Caledonian hoped to acquire control of the Silloth lines and on 28 June 1858 obtained Parliamentary authority for a connecting line from its main line to Port Carlisle to get access.
+The Caledonian hoped to acquire control of the Silloth lines and on 28 June 1858 obtained the Caledonian Railway (Branch to Port Carlisle Railway) Act 1858 (21 & 22 Vict. c. lxvi) giving authority for a connecting line from its main line to Port Carlisle to get access.
 The short line ran from a junction later named Port Carlisle Branch Junction on the Caledonian to Port Carlisle Junction.
 The takeover of the Silloth lines did not take place, but the connecting line later had a strategic role.